-12+ Since April 2020, I've written and submitted nineteen consecutive short stories for the monthly Furious Fiction writing competition.
+12+ Since April 2020, I've written and submitted twenty-one consecutive short stories for the monthly Furious Fiction writing competition.
 However, in December 2021, I learned Furious Fiction was shifting to a quarterly competition in 2022.
 Like many fans, I felt bereft.
 Until the Australian Writers' Centre announced First Friday Fix.

 I've blogged my thanks to the Writers' Centre for running Furious Fiction.
 I wrote my first entry, A Song on the Radio, on the first weekend of COVID lockdown in Sydney.
-And subsequently, as the lockdown dragged on, I found the routine and process of writing my short stories in the 55-hour deadline helped me cope.
+And subsequently, as the lockdown dragged on, I found the routine and process of writing my short stories within the 55-hour deadline helped me cope.

 I look forward to the Writer's Centre's monthly Furious Fiction competitions because I've become addicted to the escapism of writing short stories!